![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 Spend day 2 exploring Budapest.

-Coming from Timişoara, a comfortable air-conditioned Intercity train leaves Timişoara Nord daily at 08:03 arriving Budapest Keleti at 12:50.
+Coming from Timişoara, a comfortable air-conditioned Intercity train leaves Timişoara Nord daily at 08:03, arriving Budapest Keleti 12:50.

 -

-The Kalman Imre has a comfortable air-conditioned Hungarian sleeping-car with 1, 2 & 3 bed compartments with washbasin, a Hungarian couchette car with 4 & 6 berth compartments, and ordinary seats.
+The EuroNight sleeper train Kalman Imre has an air-conditioned Hungarian sleeping-car with 1, 2 & 3 bed compartments with washbasin, an air-conditioned Hungarian couchette car with 4 & 6 berth compartments, and ordinary seats.
+Sleeper fares include a light breakfast.
 More about this sleeper train.

-If you have a 1st class ticket you can use the business lounge in Budapest on platform 9, open 06:00-21:30 daily with complimentary tea, coffee & soft drinks.
+If you have a sleeping-car ticket you can use the premium lounge on platform 9 at Budapest Keleti, with complimentary tea, coffee & soft drinks.

 -

-Day 3, travel from Stuttgart to Paris by ICE train, leaving Stuttgart at 10:52 & arriving Paris Gare de l'Est 14:13.
+Day 3, travel from Stuttgart to Paris by ICE, leaving Stuttgart Hbf at 10:52, arriving Paris Gare de l'Est 14:07.

 The high-speed ICE train has a restaurant car, power sockets at all seats & free WiFi.
 Do not risk earlier connections.